Brandon Phillips: 2008

 On April 2, 2008, Phillips hit his first home run of the season against the Arizona Diamondbacks.
 At the All-Star Break, Phillips was batting .287 with 15 home runs, 58 RBI, 18 stolen bases, and 18 doubles.
 He ended the season batting .261/.312/.442 with 21 home runs and 23 stolen bases.

-Phillips won his first gold glove in 2008, leading National League 2nd basemen with a .990 fielding percentage having made just 7 errors in 706 chances, in addition to a 78-game error-less streak.
+Phillips won his first gold glove in 2008, leading National League second basemen with a .990 fielding percentage having made just seven errors in 706 chances, in addition to a 78-game error-less streak.
 He also won a Fielding Bible Award as the top fielding second baseman in MLB.

 2009

 In 2009, Phillips hit .276/.329/.447, with 30 doubles, 20 home runs, 98 RBI and 25 stolen bases.

 2010

 In 2010, Phillips had his first All-Star season.
 He finished the season batting .275, with 18 homers, 59 RBI, and 16 stolen bases.

 In early August, Phillips made national sports headlines with unflattering remarks about the St. Louis Cardinals, a team the Reds were in a hotly contested race with for lead in the National League Central division.
 Phillips was quoted by the Dayton Daily News as saying "I hate the Cardinals.
 All they do is bitch and moan about everything, all of them, they're little bitches, all of them. ...
 I hate the Cardinals."
 The next night, August 10, Phillips was involved in a large bench-clearing brawl between the Reds and Cardinals at home plate.
-Coming to bat in the bottom of the 1st inning, Phillips customarily tapped his bat against the shin pads of Cardinals catcher Yadier Molina and the umpire.
-Molina kicked Phillips' bat, which led to seven minutes of pushing and shoving between both teams before both team managers were ejected and order was restored.
+Coming to bat in the bottom of the first inning, Phillips customarily tapped his bat against the shin pads of Cardinals catcher Yadier Molina and the umpire.
+Molina kicked Phillips' bat.
+The ensuing bench clearing melee included Johnny Cueto kicking Jason Larue in his face resulting in injuries that ended his career.

 On November 10, 2010, it was announced that Phillips had won the second Gold Glove of his Major League career.